isaboo/isaboo.github.io/articles/website.md

   </body>
  </html>
 {% endhighlight %}
 - Find your folder on the desktop, open it and open the _website.html_ in the browser by double clicking on it.
 You will see a blank screen.
-That's because we havn't put any
+That's because we havn't put any content in it.

+### Part 3: Adding content

+Whatever is inside the `<body` and `</body>` is what appears on the page.